Broccoli

 Broccoli is excellent for preventing ageing since it is high in vitamin C, which has many antioxidant effects.
 This is so that antioxidants can combat the free radicals that result in ageing.
 These free radicals frequently cause skin damage.
 Regular consumption of broccoli help reduces pigmentation, fine lines, wrinkles and skin conditions, including acne.

-Side effects of broccoli
+Side Effects of Broccoli

 Unless taken in high quantities, broccoli does not have any severe adverse effects.
 Due to the high amounts of fibre in it, the most frequent side effect is flatulence or intestinal irritation.
 In reality, all cruciferous veggies have the potential to cause gas, but the advantages exceed the drawbacks.